Karolis Uzėla

-Karolis Uzėla (born 11 March 2000) is a Lithuanian football player.
-He plays for Latvian club RFS.
+Karolis Uzėla (born 11 March 2000) was a Lithuanian football player.

 Club career

 He spent the 2018–19 season on loan at Italian club SPAL, where he mostly played for their Under-19 squad.
-He was called up to the senior team for Serie A games on two occasions, but remained on the bench in both games.
+He was called up to the senior team for Serie A games on two occasions but remained on the bench in both games.

 On 25 January 2022, he signed a three-year contract with RFS in Latvia.

+On 28 June 2023, Uzėla signed for Lithuanian club Kauno Žalgiris, on a contract until 31 December 2024.